trsh/MMBVE-API-design-documentation/README.md

 ```
 Voxel {
-  // generic properties here
+  // generic properties here - primitives only
   float3 color,
   float hardness
 }
 ```
-The data here can be generic.
+The data here is generic.
 Whatever is needed for certain purpose.
 The structure will be the same for all voxels and has do be declared before runtime.
 More properties, larger the map in MB.
-All possible varinations have to be registered (see in fallowing section).
+All possible varinations have to be registered (see in fallowing section "Registers").

 #### Group

 ```
 Group {

-  // generic properties here
+  // generic properties here - primitives only
   float damage,
   float3 velocity
 }
 ```

-The data here can be generic.
+The data here is generic.
 Whatever is needed for certain purpose.
 The structure will be the same for all groups and has do be declared before runtime.
 More properties, larger the map in MB.

 #### Voxel accessor

 ```
 VoxelAccessor {
+  int3 position,
+  int lod,
   Voxel voxel
 }
 ```

+- `position` voxel index position in the grid
+- `lod` depth of voxel
+- `voxel` structure described above

-This is object you use for updating voxel.
+This is object you use for updating and querying voxel.

 #### Group accessor

 ```
 GroupAccessor {
+  float3 position,
+  quat rotation,
   Group group
 }
 ```

+- `position` current position of camera
+- `rotation` current rotation of camera
+- `group` structure described above

-This is object you use for updating group.
+This is object you use for updating and querying group.

 #### Collider